sarahchima/personal-website/src/pages/blog/5-git-commands.md

 Okay, it's more of things I want to learn to do with git.
 I've used git for more some years now and I still find myself googling how to do some basic things in git.
 So this is my attempt at learning how to do some of these things by writing about it.
 I hope I succeed.
 Well, even if I don't at least I'll have a reference where I can easily find these commands.

 Before we move to learn these things, there's something a colleague of mine once told me.
-He told me that everything is possible in git and that nothing is lost in git.
-I don't know if the former part of his statement is entirely true but I bear that in mind every time I'm trying to do something in Git.
+He told me that everything is possible with git and that nothing is lost in git.
+I don't know if the former part of his statement is entirely true but I bear that in mind every time I'm trying to do something with git.
 I believe that I'm going to find a command that will help me do what I need to do.
 I just have to google with the right words.
 If you are new to git, I want you to have that believe too.

 In this article, we'll consider how to do the following: